farkkilab/tribus/README.md

 # This environment allows you to run Tribus and repeat all the analyzes in the manuscript.
 ```

-* We also provide a simplified environment `tribus_lightenv.yml` to run Tribus.
 * Clone from GitHub repository and run the following command in your conda environment of Tribus:

 ```